Skip to main content

 cp .env.example .env

-Edit .env with your preferred editor and configure:
+Edit .env with your preferred editor and configure at least one AI model provider:

 # OpenAI (recommended for getting started)